sheoranjs24/ToyFramework/README.md

  - Create connection between servers: `$ fab connect_replicas`
  - Start client(s): `$ fab start_clients`
  - [Note: Clients will run in parallel on each client node]

+## Structure of the code
+1. **Framework** (code available in Interface folder)
+2. **Two-Phase Commit implementation using RPC** (code available in 2PC-using-spyne folder) A server Replica consists of Transaction Manager.
+Transaction Manager connects to Resource Manager (key-value datastore).
+A server communicates to its replicas using RPC calls over HTTP (transport protocol) with SOAP (information exchange protocol).
+A client can connected to any of the server using the server address (hostname or public ip address) and the port number.
+ 1. Two-Phase Commit Implementation: Transaction Manager (TM) is responsible for handling 2PC commit protocol.
+TM is exposed to client and its replicas using Replica class RPC methods.
+Each put() or delete() request from the client is treated as atomic transaction.
+TM also maintains 3 logs - Undo log, Redo log and TM log.
+Each log entry contains the transaction id.
+Whenever Server is restarted, it checks the logs to see if there is any unfinished transaction and rollbacks to last consistent state.
+All logs are saved in files in non-volatile memory (e.g. hard-disk).
+ 2. RPC communication betwwen Replicas: We used Spyne package to implement RPC communication between the replicas.
+SOAP protocol is used as information exchange protocol.
+To communicate with a replica, server act as a client and vice-versa.
+Most of the RPC calls are synchronous (i.e. client waits for a certain amount of time for the results).
+ 3. Data-store: All uncommitted data is stored in volatile memory (put() and delete() methods).
+When a commit is made, the data is saved to a file in hard-disk.
+ 4. Client: A client first connects to the server and asks for WSDL file.
+It then calls server methods using client.service.method_name().

+## Testcases
+- Clients waits for a certain timeout time, before throwing exception that they are unable to get response or connect to the server.
+- TM maintains logs for each transaction which can be used for recovery.

+## Future Scope
+- As the logs are maintained, new replicas can be added any time and can be made up-to-date using the logs.
+In future, we would like to explore this scenario.
+- Consider 2PC optimizations.
+- Authentication and security

+## Project #2
+Test consensus protocol(s) using our test framework.